With surf lifeguards responding to a greater number of serious incidents, peer support has become a major focus for the organisation.

 Becoming a Peer Supporter

-SLSNR needs to ensure that it's Peer Supporters are responsible, mature and capable persons.
+Peer Supporters are endorsed by their Surf Club and undertake training before starting the role.
 At times Peer Supporters may be tasked to critical Incidents involving members who are experiencing a range of differing reactions to traumatic events.

-It is important that all Peer Supporters have the necessary pre-requites and training to ensure proper and effective support can be provided.
+It is important that all Peer Supporters have the necessary prerequisites and training to ensure proper and effective support can be provided.

 - 20 years of age